Be Alright

 Choose from the following activities:

 • Listening Listen to the song while reading the punctuated, annotated lyrics below.
-(Caution: The official licensed videos for this song contain language that is inappropriate for most classrooms.
+(Caution: The official video for this song contains language that is inappropriate for most classrooms.
 There are, however, clean versions on YouTube–search “Be Alright clean/radio edit.”)
 The lyrics below (clean version) are intended for nonprofit educational use only.

 be alright, lyrics.docx be alright, lyrics.pdf